 Cost evaluation is a way of understanding how resources are used.
 For child welfare stakeholders, it can provide information about the value of resources used to deliver services along the continuum of child welfare programs, from prevention to permanency.

 The Children’s Bureau required jurisdictions with a title IV-E waiver to conduct evaluations of their demonstrations, including a cost evaluation, using an independent third-party evaluator.
 This toolkit will guide evaluators and program and financial staff in conducting a cost evaluation that meets the waiver requirements.
 It will also be useful for anyone who is interested in learning about cost evaluation.

 The toolkit contains Module A, Program-Level Cost Analysis, and Module B, Case-Level Cost Analysis.
-Each module is divided into steps and includes an appendix with tools such as worksheets and spreadsheets, resources, a glossary, and frequently asked questions.
+Each module is divided into steps and includes an appendix with worksheets and spreadsheets, resources, a glossary, and frequently asked questions.
 The toolkit will help users to—